 Ahilyabai Holkar, the Philosopher Queen of Indore built the Siddhatek Ganpati temple in its present form.
 Also, Sardar Haripant Phadke was the commander in chief and an official of the Peshwa rulers.
 He built the Nagarkhana or the chamber which is the home to Nagaras and a paved road leading to the main door of the temple.
 Moreover, he worshipped the deity for 21 days and circled the temple 21 times daily.

 The Ganapatya, a particular sect of people that worships Ganesha as the Supreme Almighty, Saint Morya Gosavi, and Narayan Maharaj worshipped at the temple where they attained siddhi.

 As per the legends, the ‘Mudgala Purana’ describes the events relating to the beginning of the Creation.
 Lord Brahma emerged from the lotus that rises from Lord Vishnu’s navel.
 While creating the universe, Vishnu was in his yoganidra and two demons rise from the dirt in his ear.
 Then the demons, namely, Madhu and Kaitabha disturbed the process of creation which made Lord Vishnu to rise from his sleep.
 But, Vishnu was unable to defeat them and asked Lord Shiva for help.
 So, Shiva told him that he has forgotten to invoke Lord Ganesha before the fight.
 Consecutively, Vishnu performed penance at Siddhatek and invoked the God of beginning and obstacle removal.
 Ganesha defeated all the demons, and it is in this place that Vishnu acquired siddhi.
 Hence the place became famous as Siddhatek.

-Siddhatek Ganpati Mandir is also considered as Jagrut Kshetra by the natives.
+Siddhatek Ganpati Mandir is also famous as Jagrut Kshetra.